-Patrick Egan (Ph.D., 2011, assistant professor, Tulane University).Patrick’s research focuses on the politics of monetary regimes, foreign direct investment, and other international political economy topics.
+Patrick is an associate professor at Tulane University.
+His research focuses on the politics of monetary regimes, foreign direct investment, and other international political economy topics.
 He is particularly interested in how host countries condition the activities of multinational corporations, and incorporate foreign investment into development strategies.
 His research has been published in Latin American Politics and Society and Review of International Political Economy.
 His current book project is on the political and institutional determinants of innovative foreign direct investment in developing countries.

 “I received the best training at UNC.
 The intellectual environment was rigorous and challenging, and I felt well-prepared as I entered the academic job market.
 I don’t know how my mentors managed to give me so much individual attention with all of their other commitments, but somehow they did.
 I especially appreciated the fact that UNC faculty members had such a range of methodological expertise.
 My graduate school colleagues were fantastic.”